Get insider access

 • NaceCare HVR 200 Henry: The NaceCare HVR 200 Henry is a great alternative to the Airsign HEPA Vacuum, thanks to its longer range and use of much larger dirtbags.
 That said, you'll need to spend a fair bit more on a variant with a HEPA filter.
 See our review

-• Dyson V15 Detect: The Dyson V15 Detect is a high-end cordless stick vacuum that performs exceptionally well on a wide range of surfaces.
+• Dyson V15 Detect: The Dyson V15 Detect is a high-end cordless stick vacuum that performs exceptionally well on various surfaces.
 It has a dirt sensor that counts and measures the size of debris being sucked into the vacuum, which could be handy if you want to know about the fine allergens in your home.
-However, unlike the Samsung Jet 75, Dyson doesn't currently offer a comparable self-emptying docking station.
+However, unlike the Samsung Jet 75, Dyson doesn't offer a comparable self-emptying docking station.
 See our review

 Recent Updates